 The year 2021 is over.
 As we begin 2022 and reflect on 2021, coastal hazards continue to escalate under a changing climate.
 This past Atlantic hurricane season was the third most active ever recorded and hosted one of the five costliest hurricanes to impact the US, for example.
 Coastal communities are experiencing more intense storms and planning for sea-level rise to build community resiliency (recording available on this topic from the last TCS Coastal Connections session).
 Needless to say, the challenges facing coastal management communities are numerous and mounting.
 As we approach the new year, we must ask ourselves: “How, if at all, are we adapting our coastal management institutions and approaches to meet the constantly-evolving problems we face?”.
 Duke University’s Dr. Michael Orbach and the University of Washington’s Dr. Marc Miller explore this prudent question in their essay, entitled How Have the U.S. Coasts Changed (and How Are They Going to Change) as Cultural and Policy Spaces?
-An Example from California, recently published in the Journal of Coastal Management.
+An Example from California, published in December 2021 in the Journal of Coastal Management.

 This essay first explores the theoretical concepts of policy